 As regular visitors to our site know, there is so much more to prosecco than being a ‘sparkling wine’.
 There are many different varietals which all add their own distinctive senses to the drink in developing the perfect prosecco valdobbiadene.

 Prosecco is mainly produced as a sparkling wine in one of two varieties, the fully sparkling spumante or lightly sparkling frizzante.
 The added label that Prosecco receives is due to the sweetness of the wine.
-These labels include “brut” (up to 12 g of residual sugar), “extra dry” (12-20g) or “dry” (20-35g).
+These labels include “Extra brut” (up to 3 g of residual sugar), “Brut” (up to 12g), “Extra dry” (12-20g) or “Dry” (20-35g).
+The range of D.O.C.G.
+Follador includes them all, each with a well-defined taste and aroma, as can be learned from the tastings presented by our expert winemaker Federico Salvador, which you can view on our YouTube channel.

 Most Prosecco variants are meant to taste light and fresh, and flavours that come to the fore include white peach, yellow apple, apricot and pear.
 The aromatic taste even hints at lilac and acacia flowers.
 The delicious bouquet is unmistakeable with citrus fruits, golden apples and fresh greenery, invoking the warmer months.